Purpose of Parole

 - Full Parole - is when you are conditionally released into the community to serve the remainder of your sentence.
 You must obey and report to a parole supervisor

 Parole is not granted automatically and not all offenders are granted parole.
 Also, if you do not follow the conditions of your release, the Parole Board of Canada can return you to a correctional centre.

 When Parole is Granted

 You can apply or you may automatically receive day parole.
 That will depend on the length of your custody sentence.

 In most cases, you are eligible to apply for full parole after serving one-third of your sentence or seven years.
-Visit Types of Release (Parole Board of Canada) to learn more about when you may be eligible for day or full parole.
+Visit Types of Conditional Release to learn more about when you may be eligible for day or full parole.